nameofname/Captain-Holt-Brain-Teaser-Solution/README.md

 * Solution 2a.
 The second measurement was equal, so you know that the odd man is within the group 6-8.
 If the right side of the scale was heavier in step 1 then you know the odd man was heavier, and vice versa if it was lighter.
 	* Use the {{3 remaining with known weight solution}} from solution 1a.

 * Solution 2b.
-The second measurement was equal but the first measurement was not.
-You know therefore that the odd man is within the group 6-8 (the 3 men removed from the scale).
-You can also use the weight difference from the first step to determine if that man was heavier or lighter.
+The second measurement was unequal, but the balance of weight shifted.
+You know therefore that the odd man is within the group 2-4 (the 3 men moved from one scale to the other).
+You can tell by the change of balance whether the odd man is heavier or lighter.
 	* Use the {{3 remaining with known weight solution}} from solution 1a.

 * Solution 2c.
 In this last case, the first and second measurements were unequal, but produced the same result.
 Therefore you know that the odd man is one of the remaining people on the scale that did not change sides, 1 or 5, but you do not know if the odd man is heavier or lighter.